Russia says Ukraine election may aggravate crisis

 "Without the implementation of these agreements, and the immediate cessation of hostilities by (Ukrainian) army units southeastern regions, the May 25 election can only worsen the differences in the country," the ministry said.

-following Russia's annexation of the Crimean peninsula and the seizure of buildings in the east by pro-Russian forces.

-President Vladimir Putin has said Sunday's election could be "a step in the right direction" but other Russian officials have signaled Moscow may not recognize the outcome, especially if Kiev continues to use the armed forces in eastern Ukraine.
+President Vladimir Putin has said Sunday's election could be "a step in the right direction" but other Russian officials have signalled Moscow may not recognise the outcome, especially if Kiev continues to use the armed forces in eastern Ukraine.

-The pro-Western authorities in Kiev, who are not recognized by Moscow, have deployed military and security forces in the east to try to regain control of buildings seized by the pro-Russian separatists.
+The pro-Western authorities in Kiev, who are not recognised by Moscow, have deployed military and security forces in the east to try to regain control of buildings seized by the pro-Russian separatists.

 The Russian Foreign Ministry said these operations "block any real steps towards de-escalation of the situation".